CLIENT: Alexander Company,Steve Brown Apartments, City of Verona

 RESULTS AND IMPACT:

-- A successful catalyst for additional downtown development and density
+- A successful catalyst for additional downtown development and activity and new level of urban density